-According to legend, Halong Bay, which means "bay of the descending dragon", was created when a family of dragons, sent by the gods, spat jewels and jade into the sea to form a fortress against invaders from the north.
+According to legend, Halong Bay (bay of the descending dragon) was created when a family of dragons, sent by the gods, spat jewels and jade into the sea to form a fortress against invaders from the north.
 After thousands of years, the jewels turned into island and islets of different sizes and shapes.

 Fighting Cock Island (Trong Mai Islet) is about 5 km from Bai Chay tourist wharf and is one of the first wonders many visitors will see when cruising Halong Bay.
 Trong May gets its name because the limestone rock formations look like two roosters fighting.